rpede/MobileProgramming24/_working_with_data/weather1.md

 flutter create weather --platforms=android,ios
 ```

-Open `main.dart`.
-And paste the end result from the workshop.
+Open `main.dart` and replace its content with the result from the workshop.

 ## Refactor